DavidAl94/AspNet/Demo.md

 By completing this demo you should have:

- * Created a new site using the Web Forms template and including MVC and Web API references.
+ * Created a new Web Forms site using the new One ASP.NET template.
- * Created a new Person model (int ID, string Name, int Age)
+ * Created a simple model "Person"
- * Scaffolded a new MVC controller named MvcPerson
+ * Scaffolded a new MVC controller for Person
- * Scaffolded a new Web API controller ApiPerson
+ * Scaffolded a new Web API controller for Person
- * Started the site and browsed to different generated pages.

 ---